 People with COPD usually have symptoms of 2 different conditions: chronic bronchitis and emphysema.
 Those 2 conditions are classified under the same name because most people have symptoms of both.
 Both conditions cause lung damage but impact the lungs in different ways.2

 Chronic bronchitis is typically the condition that causes coughing for people with COPD.
 In chronic bronchitis, the airways in the lungs become inflamed and filled with mucus.
 This causes coughing as people try to clear mucus from the airways.2,3

 Can a persistent cough be treated?

-Some coughs serve a useful and important purpose of clearing mucus from the airways.
-In those cases, it can be better not to prevent the coughing.2
+Treatment for a persistent cough depends on several factors.
+Some coughs can be useful and important because they clear mucus from the airways.
+In these cases, it can be better to not prevent the coughing.2

 If the mucus is thick and difficult to cough up, you can try drinking a lot of water to thin it.
 Using a humidifier or taking a hot steamy shower can also temporarily loosen mucus.1,2